UT-ADL/autoware_mini_practice/practice_6/README.md

 * Run `roslaunch autoware_mini_practice_solutions practice_6_bag.launch use_tracking:=true`
 * Place the destination further away and observe if the target_velocity looks more logical
 * Verify that everything works without errors and with static obstacles
-* run `roslaunch autoware_mini_practice_solutions practice_6_sim.launch use_tracking:=true` place multiple obstacles, remove them, and place them again.
+* run `roslaunch autoware_mini_practice_solutions practice_6_sim.launch` place multiple obstacles, remove them, and place them again.
 There should be no errors when doing this.